rokasauras/password-generator/README.md

 ## Description

 This Python script generates a secure password with a specified length.
 The generated password includes a combination of lowercase letters, uppercase letters, and digits in a random order.
+It now asks whether you'd like to include special characters in your generated password.

 ## How to Use